willkoehler/clintonville_greenways/_posts/2015-05-08-phase-1-route-and-design.md

 ## Shelter house parking lot

-The route past the shelter house parking lot <span class='muted smaller'>('E' on map)</span>
+The route past the shelter house parking lot <span class='muted smaller'>('F' on map)</span>
 is confusing.
 It appears the road goes straight into the parking lot.
 There are two parking lot exits with stop signs, but because of the curvy nature of the road, it's not clear who has the right of way.

-<b>Use sharrows or a white edge line to define the travel lane.</b> Add stop bars at parking
+<b>Use sharrows and a white edge line to define the travel lane.</b> Add stop bars at parking
 lot exits to clarify right of way.

 <div class="full rounded shadow"><img src="/images/phase-1/shelter-house-parking-lot.jpg"></div>